Back in 2018, we shared 8 Tips for Going Green in the Workplace. What a difference two years makes!

 Make like Buffy and start slaying those vampires.
 Unplug warts and bricks when not in use.

 If that’s not practical, plug warts and bricks into a power strip with an on/off switch.
-At the end of your day, simply turn the switch off.
-Take that vampires!
+At the end of your day, turn the switch off.
+Take that vampire!

 Even if you can’t kill the vampires, you can use the sleep mode for peripherals you don’t use all day.
 Remember that printer?
 No need to keep it powered up all day if you aren’t printing.
 Either keep it in sleep mode or keep it unplugged.